iLychevAD/flask-aws-storage/README.md

 For the `GitRepoUrl` specify the URL (as it consumed by `git clone`) of a Git repo containing a Dockerfile (i.e. the URL of this repo).
 CodeBuild project performs `git clone` of this URL to obtain a Dockerfile.
 Keep in mind, that public repos only supported.

- For the `DockerImageTag` specify some uniq value, i.e. date of Git commit sha.
+ For the `DockerImageTag` specify some uniq value, i.e. a current date or Git commit sha.
 Note, that upon CFN Stack update the Docker build step is only triggered if the passed value of `DockerImageTag` differs from the one passed in to the previous CFN Stack operation (create or update).

 If you need to update an already created CFN Stack, use `update-stack` instead of `create-stack`)